Get insider access

 Creative Aurvana Ace 2 True Wireless

 The Creative Aurvana Ace 2 True Wireless aren't as versatile as the Apple AirPods Pro (2nd generation) Truly Wireless.
 The Creative have a greater selection of high-quality codecs for Android users than the Apple headphones, but they have imaging issues and distortion.
 Their active noise cancelling can't compete well with the Apple buds.
-The Apple earbuds have a more neutral sound profile by default, spatial audio, and seamless connectivity with other Apple devices.
+The Apple earbuds follow our target curve a bit more closely, which some users may prefer, and have native spatial audio support as well as seamless connectivity with other Apple devices.

 + Show more